 Those who love the warm Mediterranean climate, but maybe fancy a change from Spain or Greece, could consider beautiful Croatia.
 Stretching along the dramatic coastline, and including a smattering of unspoilt Adriatic islands, the Dalmatian Coast is one of Europe’s hidden gem holiday spots – although it’s quickly rising in popularity!
 An Adriatic Coast yacht cruise would be a fantastic opportunity to see what Croatia has to discover.

-The combination of scenic, sunny shores and historic towns and cities particularly appeals to those who like to mix both sightseeing and sun-worshipping while on holiday.
+The combination of scenic, sunny shores and historic towns and cities particularly appeal to those who like to mix both sightseeing and sun-worshipping while on holiday.
 On our tour of Dubrovnik, the Dalmatian Coast & Montenegro you can explore within the medieval Old Town walls of Dubrovnik and marvel at the spectacular Mostar Bridge in Bosnia and Herzegovina, as well as experiencing the unique characters of Split and Trogir, plus visit the serene Krka Valley with its abundance of gorges, lakes, rapids and waterfalls.

 When to go: mid June – mid August

 Key features: Krka National Park, Emperor Diocletian’s monumental palace, the Mostar Bridge, Trogir, UNESCO World Heritage sites Perast and Kotor, Dubrovnik and the Dalmatian coastline

 What could be more pleasurable than sailing through the South of France’s lush Rhône Valley wine region while the sun shines?
 Leading up to harvest season in September, the grape vines will be full and ripe, and it would be rude not to appreciate the local winemakers’ efforts at a traditional cellar in Burgundy.